Where to Stay in Tasikmalaya

 Insider tip: Explore the local 'rumah makan' (eateries) for authentic Sundanese cuisine; ask locals for recommendations for the best 'tutug oncom' or 'cilawuk'.

-Safety in Tasikmalaya
+Stay in Central Tasikmalaya

 SafeSolo Female Travel